Georges Mounin

 Georges Mounin, born Louis Leboucher, who also wrote under the pseudonym Jean Boucher (June 20, 1910 – January 10, 1993) was a French linguist, translator and semiotician.
 He was active in the French Resistance and the French Communist Party.

-Life
+Life and career

 Louis Julien Leboucher was the son of a glass-maker.
 He started using the pseudonym 'Georges Mounin' in 1943, to escape censorship by the Vichy government.
 A member of the French Communist Party, he was also active in the French Resistance.

 As a linguist, Mounin was a disciple of André Martinet.
 He was an Italianist who wrote on the theory of translation, the history of linguistics, stylistics and semiology.

 Conrad Bureau, a former student of Mounin's, compiled an exhaustive 950-item bibliography of his writings.